Genebio/nextflow_metagenomic_ampliseq_quick/docs/README.md

 ## Pipeline Steps

-The nf-core/ampliseq pipeline processes raw sequencing data to produce an Amplicon Sequence Variant (ASV) table and taxonomic assignments.
+The ampliseq pipeline processes raw sequencing data to produce an Amplicon Sequence Variant (ASV) table and taxonomic assignments.
 The main steps are as follows:

 1.  **Input Validation:** The pipeline validates the input samplesheet and read files.
 2.  **Adapter and Primer Trimming:** `Cutadapt` is used to remove adapter sequences and PCR primers from the raw reads.